microsoft/knossos-ksc/README-ksc.md

 implementation, implementations of primitives, and a very small standard library called the "prelude".

-We also have a [Futhark](https://futhark-lang.org/) backend, but most of our efforts are concentrated on C++ at the moment.

 ### Automatic differentiation documentation

 #### Getting the PDF